kubeshop/testkube/docs/executor-postman.md

 Execution name: openly-full-bream

 Script queued for execution
-Use following command to get script execution details:
+Use the following command to get script execution details:
 $ kubectl testkube scripts execution 615d6398b046f8fbd3d955d4

-or watch script execution until complete:
+Or watch script execution until complete:
 $ kubectl testkube scripts watch 615d6398b046f8fbd3d955d4

 ```

-(keep in mind that you can also name your runs, if no name is passed TestKube will autogenerate name)
+You can name your test runs.
+If no name is passed, TestKube will autogenerate a name.

-## Getting test results
+## **Getting Test Results**

 Now we can watch/get script execution details: